vino5211/Algorithms-of-Artificial-Intelligence/README.md

 - make cool things

 ### There are two main functions of this repository:
-- organize the required knowledge(math, ml, dl, rl, nlp, cv theory) in projects
+- Combing basic knowledge of Math, Machine Learing, Deep Learing, Natural Language Processing, Graph Model, Bayesian Theory
+- Plan to carding some knowledge of Genetic Algorithm, Transfer Learning, Reinforce Learning, Manifold Learning, Semi-supervised Learing
-- build a knowledge base of state of art artifical intelligence work，reach the boundaries of current research
+- View state of art artifical intelligence work，reach the boundaries of current research

 ### Abbreviations
 - To better distinguish file types, the abbreviations in filenames have the following meanings: